Ilovecatz17/IPA-Converter/README.md

 # IPA-Converter
-simple app, creates an .ipa file from your .app file. for conveniance.

-yea, it doesnt work, maybe ill fix it eventually.

-oh and its not even here
+so pretty much you open it and select your .app file then you will rename it to Payload and keep the .ipa now its good